The Office of the Ombudsman assists when a program's complaint process cannot or does not satisfactorily resolve the issue.

 - Managed care services (Medicaid or CHIP): Contact your health plan

-- Medical Transportation Program: Call toll free at 877-633-8747 or visit webpage detailing benefits
+- Medical Transportation Program: Call toll free at 877-633-8747 or visit the Getting a Ride - Frequently Asked Questions page.

 - Providers regulated by Texas HHS (including facilities and agencies): Contact Regulatory Complaint and Incident Intake